-In order to amend the authorization, submit an amendment request form listing the change to the Radiation Safety Office.
-In order to add a new radiochemical, complete and submit an "Application for Non-Human Use of Radioactive Material" to the Radiation Safety Office.
+To amend the authorization, submit an amendment request form listing the change to the Radiation Safety Office.
+To add a new radiochemical, complete and submit an "Application for Non-Human Use of Radioactive Material" to the Radiation Safety Office.

 c.
 Adding laboratory personnel who will work with radioactive material d.
 Adding or modifying survey instruments